benmvp/slides/2016/connect/nav-react.md

 NOTES:
 - At this point we've hit the asteroid belt
-- We actually have everything we need to build apps, but there's more to cover
+- We actually have everything we need to build apps
+- But there's more to cover
 - Moving into the needs of large-scale apps

 =====